thousandbrainsproject/tbp.monty/docs/contributing/style-guide.md

 We use [Ruff](https://docs.astral.sh/ruff/) to check proper code formatting with a **line length of 88**.

 A convenient way to ensure your code is formatted correctly is using the [ruff formatter](https://docs.astral.sh/ruff/formatter/).
-If you use VSCode, you can get the [Ruff VSCode extension](https://marketplace.visualstudio.com/items?itemName=charliermarsh.ruff) extension and set it to format on save (modified lines only) so your code always looks nice and matches our style requirements.
+If you use VSCode, you can get the [Ruff VSCode extension](https://marketplace.visualstudio.com/items?itemName=charliermarsh.ruff) and set it to format on save (modified lines only) so your code always looks nice and matches our style requirements.

 ## Code Docstrings